Skip to contents

 This is particularly useful at the ragged edge when you want to work only with observed high-frequency information and avoid a separate indicator forecasting step.

-Optional Bootstrap Uncertainty
+Optional Uncertainty Output

 target = gdp_growth,